 Draw vs Fade: Key Differences

-Fades and draws are shots that are controlled by the player to move a certain way in the air toward their desired target.
+The fade and draw in golf are shots that are controlled by the player to move a certain way in the air toward their desired target.

 What is a fade in golf?
 A fade is when the flight of the golf ball curves from left to right.